Pretty-SFOS/opal/README.md

 3. Fetch the latest Opal [release bundle](https://github.com/Pretty-SFOS/opal/releases/latest).
 4. Extract [opal-use-modules.pri](snippets/opal-use-modules.pri) to `libs`.
 5. Include the file in your main `pro` file and select which modules to activate.
+   Put these lines below your app's `TRANSLATIONS` definition.

         CONFIG += opal-about
         include(libs/opal-use-modules.pri)